 Today, storyboards are heavily used in the video industry where they come as sketched-out illustration sequences that visualize key scenes of a video and help you better understand the story pace.
 While the eLearning storyboard fully inherits its ideas and goals from the sketched storyboard, its appearance is quite different.

 In the same way as the sketched-out storyboard, the eLearning storyboard works as a blueprint and helps producers keep all their work in line with the course subject and learning objectives.
-Now, let's take a look at the four key eLearning storyboard design elements that should be present on every page.
+Visual storyboards and visual storyboard tools help present ideas visually and ensure logical flow and content flow throughout the course.
+Incorporating visual elements and organizing course content effectively are essential for enhancing the overall learning experience.
+Now, let’s take a look at the four key eLearning storyboard design elements that should be present on every page.

 Four Key Elements to Create an Effective eLearning Storyboard